-You cannot say you’ve got a true taste of Normandy until you have visited the picturesque villages, farmhouses, and orchards dotted along its famous Route du Cidre.
-The experience is truly amazing and consists of an epicurean journey through the region’s best cider and calvados producers.
+You cannot say you’ve got a true taste of Normandy until you have visited the picturesque villages, farmhouses, and orchards dotted along its famous Cider Route.
+The experience is truly amazing and consists of an epicurean journey through the scenic countryside of Pays d’Auge, with its delightful little villages and esteemed cider & calvados producers.

 Stretching along the English Channel, the beaches of Utah, Omaha, Juno, Gold, and Sword, along with the nearby cities comprise an area of extraordinary importance in the history of France and continental Europe.
 The area consists of almost 50 miles of French coastline peppered with magnificent museums, monuments, and cemeteries.

 Highlights include Caen’s Museum for Peace, where you can learn about the Nazi occupation of France during the World War II; the Musée du Débarquement dedicated to the Battle of Normandy; the outstanding Normandy American Cemetery and Memorial in Colleville; and Pointe du Hoc Ranger Monument – the place where the United States Army Ranger Assault Group attacked the German troops during Operation Overlord.